In this lecture:

 That's it for today¶

-- HW10 (last HW!) will be released by Sunday
+- HW10 (last HW!) will be released tomorrow

 - And most importantly, have a good weekend.